 He did his best, but it didn’t go smoothly.
 A few hours later, I got this text from Gary:

 I couldn’t help but laugh.
 He continued:

 He did repair it, but it was a big job.
-He had to rewire the arm, reground the arm tube, rebuild the connector terminal, and find a new tonearm wire for me (a nice Jelco).
+He had to rewire the arm, reground the arm tube, rebuild the connector terminal, and find a new tonearm lead for me (a nice Jelco).
 It would have been about $500 in extra labour, but Gary only charged me $150, only because he’s such a nice guy.
-I tried my best to get some money back from grgaudio via Audiogon, but their customer support system totally toothless and the people helping me, despite their best intentions, could do nothing.
+I tried my best to get some money back from grgaudio via Audiogon, but their customer support system was totally toothless and the people helping me, despite their best intentions, could do nothing.
 Gary did write this to Audiogon, when I asked if he wouldn’t mind helping me out: